-Irene Eizen, an alumna of Temple College of Education was honored at Temple University's Gallery of Success during Homecoming Weekend.
+Irene Eizen, an alumna of Temple College of Education and Human Development was honored at Temple University's Gallery of Success during Homecoming Weekend.
 Temple University's Gallery of Success celebrates outstanding professional achievement, inspiring students to their future and bringing honor to the institution.
 A graduate from each of Temple's 17 schools and colleges were honored at the awards ceremony and reception.

 Eizen began teaching elementary and middle school mathematics in the School District of Philadelphia, where she served for 20 years.